-- In most cases, your collection of digital assets will always be growing.
+- In most cases, your collection of digital assets are always growing.
 Therefore, it is important, earlier on, to formalize metadata use, folder structure, and file naming among all your uploaded assets.
 Standardizing on these things ensures that as your pool of digital assets grows, you can apply processing profiles to folders with greater precision and consistency.

 - Use folders only to impose a consisistent storage structure for your digital assets.
-For example, folder structures that can help you refine what processing profiles to assign may include the following:
+For example, folder structures that can help you refine what profiles to assign may include the following:

 - Development folders - contains digital assets that you are currently working on.